-Hello and welcome to the Maternal and Child Health Blog.
-Here, students can share information quarterly aimed at providing our community with updates about events, workshops, news, and other topics related to maternal and child health.
+Hello and Welcome to the Maternal and Child Health Blog!
+Here, students share information quarterly aimed at providing our community with updates about current research, workshops, news, and other topics related to maternal and child health.

-Editors of the blog are Richard Tirado, an undergraduate MCH Pipeline student, Delia Giselle Melendrez Gomez and Yanel Saenz first-year MPH students in the Community Health Sciences.
+Editors of the blog are Richard Tirado, an undergraduate MCH Pipeline student and Delia Giselle Melendrez Gomez a second-year MPH student in the Community Health Sciences department at FSPH.

 This quarter’s MCH-Related Blog Post is on the Diversity Pipeline Programs Community-Based Training & Practice Meeting by Lizzet Lopez and Nancy Le.
 “The Diversity Pipeline Programs under the HRSA Health Workforce hosted a virtual symposium to bring members of pipeline programs from all over the country to exhibit a research poster of their interest.
 It was a three-day event where attendees could interact through presentations and interactive workshops to learn from each other and address financial, cultural, and educational barriers affecting students from disadvantaged backgrounds.”